 However, in this whole process, we have to see that such classification was a natural consequence of being unable to manifest or accept the other viewpoint.
 As such, they become shadows – ideas that we disdain but may secretly want to pursue and become for ourselves.

-In this case, in order to have a better understanding about ourselves and love this 2019, it is necessary to take things with a grain of salt.
+In this case, in order to have a better understanding about 12 archetypes love and relationship, it is necessary to take things with a grain of salt.

 Perhaps, our negative association with things are not mere coincidences.
 Rather, they are the inevitable result of having shadows within us.